-Deadshot has extensive experience and training with many weapons, and is a skilled hand-to-hand combatant.
-He has knowledge of anatomy and pressure points that makes him a formidable opponent.
-He is skilled in espionage and undercover work.
+Deadshot has extensive experience and training with many weapons and has a very quick draw with them.
+He is a skilled hand-to-hand combatant, and as said above, Deadshot has knowledge of anatomy and pressure points that makes him a formidable opponent.
+He has excellent stealth, and is skilled in espionage and undercover work.

 Peak Physical Condition

 He is in peak physical condition, and has excellent agility, stamina, and reflexes.

 Despite disliking leadership, he is a competent and ruthless leader when called upon, and is very adaptable in the field.

 In the story The War of Jokes and Riddles, on the third day of Deadshot fighting Deathstroke, Deadshot bombed a building that ended with 28 civilians dying.